0xdefaceme/whitepaper/README.md

 protocol.
 As we now covered all technical aspects of it, we move on to explaining how we intent to build the protocol.

+#### 7. What if a legit vulnerability is committed but the contract owner choses to audit the contract code themselves instead of paying the bounty?

+Assume an attacker finds a vulnerability and commits it.
+A contract owner could now choose to not `pay` for the vulnerability and audit the contract code themselves.
+If they have enough time, they can find the vulnerability and shut down the contract in a controlled manner.

+There's a couple of reasons why we believe that it is not in the interest of the contract owner to engage in this behavior: (1) While taking their time to audit the contract, the attacker could drain it illegally.
+(2) In order to execute a controlled shut down, the attacker would have to a implement a non-compliant shut down procedure before deploying the contract.
+As attackers would immediately spot this, they'd be suspicious and hesitant to commit a vulnerability in the first place.
+In fact, the contract owner runs the risk of having their contract drained illegally as they're considered to not playing the game fairly.
+(3) Assume a contract owner implements a non-compliant shut down procedure and an attacker submits a vulnerability anyway.
+If now the owner decides to shut down the contract in a non-compliant way, this will attract the attention of users and other attackers.
+They'd be able to see that the contract owner is not playing the game fairly.
+We believe that in this case, the contract owner's reputation would suffer significantly.
+To the point, in fact, where their future contracts would become untrusted by attackers.
+Instead of committing vulnerabilities they'd simply drain future contract's illegally.

+Even though we believe the arguments above to be sufficient to stop this behavior from happening, there is a couple of things the protocol can help the attackers with.

+In the 0xdeface protocol an attacker is able to submit a hash of their unencrypted vulnerability report along with their `commit`.
+While this doesn't expose the report, it allows the attacker to prove publicly that they submitted a legit vulnerability at a certain point in time (time-stamping).
+Does the contract owner in fact shut down the contract using a non-compliant procedure, then the attacker can reveal their time-stamped report and prove to the world that the owner didn't play the game fairly.
+We believe this would yield a backlash in the community.

+In cases where contract owners decide to audit the code themselves on reception of a vulnerability report, the attacker could also choose to announce the release of the time-stamped and unencrypted report publicly after e.g. 24 hours.
+While we're unsure about the legality of this (sounds a lot like blackmailing), it would pressure the contract owner into paying for the vulnerability and fairly exiting the contract.

+Lastly, assume an attacker could encrypt a file such that it takes e.g. 24 hours on any CPU to decrypt (non-serializable computation, VDFs).
+An attacker could commit a time-locked vulnerability report to the negotiator and hence pressure the contract owner into making a decision within 24 hours.
+To our knowledge, such encryption is unfortunately not practically possible at this point.
+It is, however, a part of on-going research [11].

 ## Limitations

 We acknowledge that fact that the economic incentives laid out in this document